PIK-LPJmL/lpjmlkit/paper.md

-The *lpjmlkit* R package [@lpjmlkit_manual] is an open source software for handling the open source Dynamic Global Vegetation model (DGVM) [LPJmL](https://github.com/PIK-LPJmL/LPJmL) mainly developed and maintained by the Potsdam Institute of Climate Impact Research (PIK).
+The *lpjmlkit* R package [@lpjmlkit_manual] is an open source software for handling the open source Dynamic Global Vegetation model (DGVM) [LPJmL](https://github.com/PIK-LPJmL/LPJmL) mainly developed and maintained by the Potsdam Institute for Climate Impact Research (PIK).
 It contains two main modules.
 One, *LPJmL Runner*, provides the functionality to create model configurations for multiple simulations simultaneously and run them either on a configured local computer or on an HPC cluster with SLURM support.\